unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   src="images/TBImage3.png"
 %}

 The Parq Central Hotel is now a source of economic stability through the steady flow of tourists.
 However, it was originally known as the Santa Fe Railway Hospital which was [created out of necessity](https://web.stanford.edu/group/spatialhistory/cgi-bin/site/pub.php?id=65) in 1926 in order to [treat injured railway workers](http://www.kansasmemory.org/item/227818)[^Injured-workers].
 Three buildings were created: the hospital, the physician's residence, and the boiler building.
 Later, it would be repurposed as a mental institution for children before it would be considered a [historic site](https://www.cabq.gov/planning/boards-commissions/landmarks-urban-conservation-commission/historic-landmarks).
+Rennovations transformed the abandoned mental institution into what we now know as Parq Central Hotel.